jakedean/beacon-programming/docs/basics/Arrays.md

+# Video
+[Array Introduction](https://www.youtube.com/watch?v=o3kLpOSHubY)

-# What are Arrays?
+## What are Arrays?

-Arrays are a way to group items of the same type together.
+Arrays are a way for programmers to organize information as a list of items.
 Imagine we have a list of urls that we want to display for our user on our website.
-We need a way to group them all into a bucket so we can show them one by one.
+We need a way to group them all so we can show them one by one.
 You might do that like this:

-# Video
-[Array Introduction](https://www.youtube.com/watch?v=o3kLpOSHubY)

 ```javascript
 // Our links are now grouped into a single bucket so we can move them around in our program